mansil/styleguides/docs/mozilla_general/README.md

 * Do not capitalize articles, prepositions of three or fewer letters, and conjunctions of three or fewer letters (but not if).
 * A note about hyphens: capitalize the second word in a hyphenated compound if it would normally be capitalized as a single word according to title case rules.
 So, capitalize the S in Quick-Search Options, lowercase the o in Add-on Choices.

-Example: `All Your Activity`.
+Exemplo: `All Your Activity`.

-### Sentence Case
+### Letra da Frase

 Sentence case is a capitalization style where the first word of the text element is capitalized as well as any words that are normally capitalized.

 Example: `Sign in to continue to Firefox Sync`.

-### All Caps
+### Tudo em Maiúsculas

 All Caps is a style where every letter is capitalized.

-Example: `CANCEL`.
+Exemplo: `CANCEL`.

-### User interface elements
+### Elementos da interface do utilizador

-* **Titles**: should be brief and precise.
+* **Títulos**: should be brief and precise.
 Localizers can assume that source content reaches 2/3 of the total available line space.
 This allows localization text to expand and not be truncated or resolved through ellipsis.
 Title on the final page (meaning no more click through) should allow enough room to display full text.
-* **Headlines**: which are the more conversational titles and subtitles that appear in instructional text screens, tours and form pages
+* **Cabeçalhos**: which are the more conversational titles and subtitles that appear in instructional text screens, tours and form pages
-* **Buttons**: capitalize the first letter of each word.
+* **Botões**: capitalize the first letter of each word.
 Limit to one or two words.
 Use verbs that precisely describe the button’s action.
 For example, `Cancel`, `Clear History`, `Add Email`, `Select All`, etc.
-* **Value Selector Lists**: capitalize the first letter of the first word and the first letter of any proper nouns.
+* **Listas de Seletor de valor**: capitalize the first letter of the first word and the first letter of any proper nouns.
 Limit to one or two words.
-* **Articles**: avoid them where possible.
+* **Artigos**: avoid them where possible.
 Articles (such as the word `the` in English) should be avoided wherever possible.
 User interface elements have limited space available for text.
 Avoiding articles will help ensure that your translations will be accommodated within the user interface.
-* **Ellipsis**: ellipsis are often inserted automatically in the UI where strings are truncated.
+* **Elipses**: ellipsis are often inserted automatically in the UI where strings are truncated.
 Ellipsis should only be used at high level of UI pages, but not be on the final page (after a series of click-through) where detailed instruction is given.
 Ellipsis should not be used as a way to solve truncation issue.
 Focus on making the UI short and precise.
 The sequence of the sentence structure in another language may not translate well, when a sentence is half finished as such.